awong026/Proportions.inference.analysis/README.md

 and if it increases the chance of survival

-Question 2: After looking at table provided, I used prop.test and the fisher test to figure out if asprin effects if someone gets fatal or non fatal attacks, and I stuided if taking aspirn effects if someone gets an attack vs. not getting an attack.
+Question 2: After looking at table provided, I used prop.test and the fisher test to figure out if asprin effects if someone gets fatal or non fatal attacks, and I studied if taking aspirn effects if someone gets an attack vs. not getting an attack.

 ## Conclusion
 Question 1: